BSharp94/severless-decoupledNN/README.md

 ## Files
 * main.py - normal alexnet implementation of mnist dataset run over 10 epochs
 * main2.py - pytorch implementation of alexnet.
 We need to puse pytorch due to its use of dynamic computational graphs
+* main3.py - break up the network into 3 sections.
+Runs synchronous but passes the gradient through communication step.
+* main4.py - network works in 3 section.
+Uses queues to store delayed gradient updates.

 ## Current Results